 Who does not worry about cognition and brain health over the years?

 Studies show that eating onion prevents dysfunction of the blood-brain barrier and water retention in the brain (Hyun et al. 201325).

-The researchers suspect that the effect is again due to the onion’s antioxidants.
+The researchers suspect the effect is again due to the onion’s antioxidants.

 Onion Benefits for Liver and Gut Health